Documentation forSolarWinds Observability

 Config value should be an array of JSON entries where each entry must contain a matcher and the desired tracing mode:

-• regex (required) - value should be a Java regular expression (see Java.util.regex Pattern class in the Oracle Java™ Platform API Specification).
-Since the regular expression is defined in a JSON string, use double backslashes to escape your Java regular expressions.
-The first backslash ensures the second backslash is retained as a Java escape character in the regular expression and still escapes whatever follows in the regex pattern.
+• regex (required): Value should be a Java regular expression (see Java.util.regex Pattern class in the Oracle Java™ Platform API Specification).
+Since the regular expression is defined in a JSON string, double backslashes are needed for Java regex escapes.
+The first backslash ensures the second backslash is retained as a Java escape character, for example, the JSON string \\. would become the regular expression \. that matches on a literal . instead of any character.

 Entries are applied in the order defined in the JSON array.
 To find a match, each entry is first compared against the request's URL (constructed with the format scheme://host/target using the Span attributes http.scheme, net.host.name, and http.target), and then compared against the Span kind and name (concatenated with a colon, for example CLIENT:SELECT).
 The first matching entry for a request is taken.